 - If you have both traditional and Roth retirement plans, you may consider making withdrawals from taxable accounts first and Roth accounts second (a traditional approach) or making proportionate withdrawals from both taxable and Roth accounts for a more stable annual tax impact (a proportional approach).

 - There may be potential tax penalties for taking distributions before age 59 ½.

 Your income sources will vary in retirement, and it might not be easy to keep track of the taxes you owe.
 Learn more about retirement and taxes.

 2. Portfolio diversification

-To get the most out of your funds, you should have a variety of income sources in your portfolio.
+To help get the most out of your funds, you should have a variety of income sources in your portfolio.
 The goal is to invest in interest-bearing assets and have non-correlated investments, such as stocks and bonds.